 Our Gold Coast family lawyers work hard to ensure that families receive only the very best outcomes available to them.

 It is vital that you contact a family lawyer as soon as a separation appears likely.
-Making contact with a Gold Coast family lawyer places you in the best legal position possible for your circumstance.
+Making early contact with an experienced family lawyer places you in the best legal position possible for your circumstance.

 We can help you avoid expensive litigation, and save you money.
-We will explain to you your legal rights and obligations and work with you to quickly and cost-effectively resolve your family law matters.
-We will outline for you all of your options for dispute resolution, and work with you to secure an agreed settlement.
+We will explain to you, your legal rights and obligations.
+Our lawyers work with you to quickly and cost-effectively resolve your family legal matters.
+We will outline for you, all of your options for dispute resolution, and work with you to secure an agreed settlement.

 - Property Settlement & Maintenance

 - Family Law / De Facto Agreements & Consent Orders

 “Never having met each other face to face and having to conduct everything by phone or email, must have made this case more difficult for Philip than normal.
 I always felt completely confident in everything he did on my behalf.
 At all times he was extremely professional and his advise always sound and correct.
 He achieved the result I hoped for (and) I am very grateful.”

 – Stephen B (NSW).

 To formally end your marriage, an application must be made to the Federal Circuit Court for a divorce.
 It is advised to obtain legal advice to understand your full legal rights and responsibilities before applying for a divorce.
 Our family law solicitors can assist you in taking the necessary steps to secure a worry-free divorce.
 Our divorce lawyers can help explain how the law applies to your case and provide you with the very best outcome available.

 The current family law regime recognises different types of relationships; so, whether you are married, de facto or in a same-sex relationship you need to be aware of your entitlements when it comes to property division and spousal maintenance.